 If you want live sale notifications displayed everywhere on your site, go with the default setting ‘Display on any page.’

-However, if you only want to show live sale notifications on certain pages or products, then you can choose to display them on certain URLs.
-You can even set it up so that your FOMO notifications will only appear on URLs containing certain text or matching a specific pattern.
+However, if you only want to show live sale notifications on specific pages or products, then you can choose to display them on certain URLs.
+You can even set it up so that your FOMO notifications will only appear on URLs containing particular text or matching a specific pattern.

 After that, you should scroll down to the ‘Notification Settings’ section.
 Here, you can decide how long to delay your notifications and how long to display them.